ufo5260987423/scheme-langserver/doc/startup.md

 compilation terminated.
 ```

-Please check if you installed the original one :(
+Please check if you installed the original chez-exe in the WSL.

 ### For Nixos